SepulchralVerdigris/path2victory/Base Game.md

 Find out the monster’s “preferred” target, following this order until there is no ambiguity about who the monster targets:

 1. Enemies within range of their attack, or able to be within range with the movement the monster has available.

-2. (When using an area attack) Maximising the number of enemies targeted.
+2. (When using an area attack or attack with multiple targets) Maximising the number of enemies targeted.
 3. Enemies listed as their “preferred” enemy.
 4. Enemies that are nearest.
 5. Enemies that are yet to act.
 6. Enemies with the lowest current HP.
 7. Enemies with the lowest Armor.

 Monsters who have no enemies in range move towards whichever enemy they can get in range of with their movement, again preferring enemies based on the order given above.